 All 11 Judicial Districts have collaborative Court Improvement Councils (CICs) which develop annual action plans to improve the handling of the judicial handling of child welfare cases.
 The CICs meet regularly in their communities and at an annual Summit.

 CICs meet monthly or quarterly depending on the judicial district.
-The CIP Select Committee meets quarterly and CIC leads or stakeholders attend to report on their activities, goals, and barriers.
-The CICs from all 11 JDs meet annually for the CIC Summit.
+The CIP Select Committee meets quarterly, and CIC Leads and Stakeholders attend to report on their activities, goals, and barriers.
+The CICs from all 11 Judicial Districts meet annually for the CIC Summit.